- What's On Homepage

 Children may be permitted on the tour but must remain under adult supervision at all times.
 Contact Belfast Traditional Music Trail in advance as the tour may not be suitable for younger children.

 Tours run every Saturday at 4pm and are available for ad hoc private bookings.
+Please note tours on Saturday 14 and Saturday 21 March are cancelled.

 £15 per tickets.
 Rates apply for private bookings.
 To book, please visit visitbelfast.ticketsolve.com